piotrpilz/nordlayer-servers/README.md

 npm run test
 ```

-2) To run e2e tests use:
+2) To run e2e tests use (all tests are performed on a production environment https://jhy5w.netlify.app):

 ```shell
 npm run e2e